Zeljko-Predjeskovic/Zeljko-Predjeskovic/README.md

 - 🥅 Summer 2021 Goals: At least one merged pull request in an open source project.
 - 💬 Ask me about everything you want.
 - 📫 How to reach me: zepr2022000@gmail.com
-- ⚡ Fun fact: I love to sports and food.

 ### Contact me through social media: